-Bargaining is usually done after you have been offered a job.
-Be very careful not to discuss salary before it presented by the employer.
+Negotiation is usually done after you have been offered a job.
+Be very careful not to discuss salary before it is presented by the employer.

 Do not specify salary requirements in your job application